statamic/docs/content/collections/docs/local.md

 - A computer running MacOS, Windows, or Linux
 - A supported version of [PHP](https://php.net) (we recommend PHP 8)
 - [Composer](https://getcomposer.org) to manage PHP packages
+- [Laravel Valet](https://laravel.com/docs/8.x/valet) if running on macOS to host the site

 ## Install Statamic CLI